 Smaller trucking companies have received a lot of attention from industry news outlets over the past few years.
 During the high-demand period of 2018, smaller trucking companies helped to offset the burden larger carriers were experiencing from shippers calling for capacity loads.

 New Markets Require New Research

-Expanding into new markets requires research to figure out when, where and how smaller trucking companies can grow.
+Expanding into new markets requires research to figure out when, where, and how trucking companies can grow.
 Is expansion going to mean tapping clients in a new location, or does it mean transporting products from a wider range of industries?

 Financing Expansion for Smaller Trucking Companies

 Another challenge smaller trucking companies have to contend with is how to finance their expansion into new markets.
-Taking on debt from large loans a risk on multiple fronts.
-First, debt places a strain on cash flow because more revenue ends up being placed aside to cover not only regular overhead, but also to pay down the balance on the loan.
+Taking on debt from large loans is a risk on multiple fronts.
+First, debt places a strain on cash flow because more revenue ends up being placed aside to cover not only regular overhead but also to pay down the balance on the loan.